 Through your child’s Sacrament of Baptism, you, the child’s parent(s), affirm that you will raise your child in the practice of the Catholic faith.
-Infant Baptisms generally take place on the first at second Sunday of the Month.
+Infant Baptisms generally take place on the second and fourth weekend (Saturday and Sunday) of the Month.

 - The parent(s) call the parish office at 609-645-7313 to schedule the Baptism and complete the registration form.

 - The Pastor will call the family to set a meeting before the Baptism.
-At the meeting, our pastor will discuss details, review the Baptism Registration Form (Click here for a sample copy.) and help you to prepare for your child’s reception of the Sacrament of Baptism.
+At the meeting, our pastor will discuss details, review the Baptism Registration Form and help you to prepare for your child’s reception of the Sacrament of Baptism.

 - The parent(s) must registered in the parish.

 - The parent(s) must bring their child’s birth certificate to the Parish Office